ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/create_app.md

   \urlout{RTX-Conf-CM5} file.
 - Each opened file is protected with a mutex in order to ensure thread-safe operation.
 When working with file functions from the standard C library, you need to ensure enough mutex objects available for the file stream operations in the standard library system.
-File System component's \ref fs_resource_requirements section explains how to determine the right setting in detail.
+File System component's \ref resource_requirements section explains how to determine the right setting in detail.
 Adjusting the number of mutex objects available for standard library system can be done in the \urlout{RTX-Conf-CM5} file.

-For more information, check the File System component's \ref fs_resource_requirements section.
+For more information, check the File System component's \ref resource_requirements section.

-## User Code Implementation{#fs_User_Code_Implementation}
+## User Code Implementation{#User_Code_Implementation}

 All available functions are documented in the [Reference](./modules.html) section of the File System Component.
 These routines can be adapted to the needs of the microcontroller application, in case more functionality is